MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 ### Arbitrary Angle ZZ Gates

 Quantinuum's native gate set includes arbitrary angle ZZ gates.
 This is beneficial for reducing the 2-qubit gate count for many quantum algorithms and gate sequences.
-For information on Arbitrary Angle ZZ gates in Quantinuum systems, see the *System Model H1 Product Data Sheet* on the [System Model H1] page.
+For information on Arbitrary Angle ZZ gates in Quantinuum systems, see the H-series product data sheets on the [System Model H1] and [System Model H2] pages.

 #### [Arbitrary Angle ZZ Gates with Q# Provider](#tab/tabid-arbitrary-angle-zz-gates-with-q-provider)